myframe1002223338/swoole-novice/README.en.md

    ​        Delete proc_ Open save and restart the server.

-#### Document

-Please install the swoole novice package and open the development manual in the novice package to read the development documents

 #### Copyright Information

 Easylt 3 is released in accordance with MIT open source agreement and provides free trial.